great-expectations/great_expectations/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_validation_result_store_on_a_filesystem.md

 ### 1. Configure a new folder on your filesystem where Validation Results will be stored

-Create a new folder where you would like to store your Validation results, and move your existing Validation results over to the new location.
-In our case, the name of the Validation result is ``npi_validations`` and the path to our new storage location is ``shared_validations/``.
+Create a new folder where you would like to store your Validation Results, and move your existing Validation Results over to the new location.
+In our case, the name of the Validation Result is ``npi_validations`` and the path to our new storage location is ``shared_validations/``.

 ```bash
 # in the great_expectations/ folder